UA-Carpentries-Workshops/KEYS2021-Training/index.md

   {% endif %}
   workshop,
   you will need access to software as described below.
   In addition, you will need an up-to-date web browser.
+We recommend Firefox and/or Safari.
+Chrome may work, too.
+MS Edge or Internet Explorer, maybe...
 {% endcomment %}
 </p>